dylanjones784/Markdown-Guide/BPG-Overview.md

 Deleted data should be retained for X amount of days before being erased completely.
 Clients should have the ability to rollback their changes so that data can be recovered promptly.

-Validating against Cross site request forger

-Rate Limiting - Headers, Services implemented?
-Retuurning 429- Too many requests
+**Validating against Cross site request forger Rate Limiting - Headers, Services implemented?**

 ## Common API Implementation Practices